kanaria69/Mainecoco/README.md

-## What is worse then finding a worm in your Apple?
-Finding half a worm in your Apple.
+## They say Dodger Stadium can hold up to fifty-six thousand people, but that is just a ballpark figure.